ryantd42/NY-Legislative-Git/2023/S932D-2023/bill.md

   January 9, 2023
   ___________

  Introduced  by  Sens.
-PERSAUD, JACKSON -- read twice and ordered printed, and when  printed  to  be  committed  to  the  Committee  on  Consumer Protection -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said  committee  --  recommitted to the Committee on Consumer Protection in accordance  with  Senate  Rule  6, sec.
-8  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported  favorably  from said  committee,  ordered  to  first  report, amended on first report, ordered to a second report and ordered reprinted, retaining its  place in the order of second report
+PERSAUD,  JACKSON,  SEPULVEDA  --  read twice and ordered printed, and when printed to be committed to the Committee  on Consumer  Protection  --  committee  discharged, bill amended, ordered reprinted as amended and recommitted to said committee --  recommitted to the Committee on Consumer Protection in accordance with Senate Rule 6,  sec.
+8 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee -- reported  favorably  from said  committee,  ordered  to  first  report, amended on first report, ordered to a second report and ordered reprinted, retaining its  place in  the order of second report -- ordered to second report, ordered to a third reading, passed by  Senate  and  delivered  to  the  Assembly, recalled,  vote  reconsidered,  restored to third reading, amended and ordered reprinted, retaining its place in the order of third reading

  AN ACT to amend the general business law, in relation to  the  cancella- tion of a health club contract

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Section 624 of the general business law, as added by chap- ter 630 of the laws of 1978, is amended to read as follows:
   § 624.
 Rights of cancellation of contracts for  services.
 1. Every contract  for  services  at a planned health club or a health club under construction shall, at the option of the buyer, be voidable in the event that the health club and the services to be provided  pursuant  to  such contract are not available within one year from the date the contract is executed by the buyer.
   2. Every contract for services shall provide that such contract may be cancelled  within  three  business days after the date of receipt by the buyer of a copy of the written contract.
 Notice of cancellation shall be delivered by [certified or registered] United States mail OR  ELECTRONIC MAIL  at  the  address OR E-MAIL ADDRESS specified in the contract.
-Such contract  shall  contain  the following written notice in at least [ten] TWELVE point bold type: CONSUMERS RIGHT TO CANCELLATION.
-YOU MAY  CANCEL THIS CONTRACT WITHOUT ANY PENALTY OR FURTHER OBLIGATION WITHIN THREE (3) BUSINESS DAYS FROM THIS DATE . . . . . .
-Notice of cancellation shall be
+Such contract shall contain the following written notice in  at  least  [ten]

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01730-14-4
+  LBD01730-19-4
- S. 932--C  2
+ S. 932--D  2

- in  writing  subscribed by the buyer and mailed by [registered or certi- fied] United States mail OR ELECTRONIC MAIL to the seller at the address OR E-MAIL ADDRESS specified in such form.
+ TWELVE  point bold type: CONSUMERS RIGHT TO CANCELLATION.
+YOU MAY CANCEL THIS CONTRACT WITHOUT ANY PENALTY OR FURTHER OBLIGATION WITHIN THREE (3) BUSINESS DAYS FROM THIS DATE . . . . . .
+Notice of cancellation shall be in  writing  subscribed by the buyer and mailed by [registered or certi- fied] United States mail OR ELECTRONIC MAIL to the seller at the address OR E-MAIL ADDRESS specified in such form.
 Such notice shall be  accompa- nied  by the contract forms, membership cards and any other documents or evidence of membership previously delivered to the buyer.
-All  moneys paid  pursuant to such contract shall be refunded within [fifteen] THREE business days of receipt of such notice of cancellation.
-If the  buyer has  executed  any  credit  or  loan agreement to pay for all or part of health club services, any such negotiable  instrument  executed  by  the buyer shall also be returned within [fifteen] THREE BUSINESS days.
+All  moneys paid  pursuant  to  such contract shall be refunded within [fifteen] TEN business days of receipt of such notice of cancellation.
+If the  buyer has  executed  any  credit  or  loan agreement to pay for all or part of health club services, any such negotiable  instrument  executed  by  the buyer shall also be returned within [fifteen] TEN BUSINESS days.
   3. (A) Every contract for services shall provide that after such three BUSINESS  day  period for cancellation as provided in subdivision two of this section, the buyer's estate may cancel a contract for  services  if